-A. Each local school board has the responsibility of providing a program for the evaluation of certified and other professional personnel employed within the system.

-Programs should be appropriate and should meet the needs of the school district.

-B. Local personnel evaluation plans defined by the board shall include, at a minimum, the following elements.

-1. Job Descriptions.
+- A. Each local school board has the responsibility of providing a program for the evaluation of certified and other professional personnel employed within the system.
+Programs should be appropriate and should meet the needs of the school district. - B. Local personnel evaluation plans defined by the board shall include, at a minimum, the following elements. - 1.
+Job Descriptions.
 The LEA shall establish job descriptions for every category of teacher and administrator.
-All job descriptions shall contain the criteria for which the teacher or administrator shall be evaluated.

-2. Professional Growth Planning Process.
+All job descriptions shall contain the criteria for which the teacher or administrator shall be evaluated. - 2.
+Professional Growth Planning Process.
 The LEA shall provide guidelines for teachers and administrators to develop a professional growth plan with their evaluators.
 Such plans must be designed to assist each teacher or administrator in demonstrating effective performance, as defined by this bulletin.
 Each plan will include objectives as well as the strategies that the teacher or administrator intends to use to attain each objective.

-3. Observation/Data Collection Process.
-The evaluator or evaluators of each teacher and administrator shall conduct observations of teacher and administrator practice sufficient to gain a complete picture of performance and impart individualized feedback each year.

-a. for the 2020-2021 academic year only, this shall include one announced observation for teachers and administrators.

-b. any teacher or administrator who earns an observation rating of Ineffective or Effective: Emerging shall be observed a second time.

-c. following the 2020-2021 academic year, this shall include a minimum of two observations per academic year and may include more observations, particularly for teachers or administrators that are not meeting expectations.
+- 3. Observation/Data Collection Process.
+The evaluator or evaluators of each teacher and administrator shall conduct observations of teacher and administrator practice sufficient to gain a complete picture of performance and impart individualized feedback each year. - a.
+For the 2020-2021, 2021-2022, and 2022-2023 academic years only, this shall include one announced observation for teachers and administrators.
+A second observation shall be conducted upon the request of the evaluatee. - b.
+Any teacher or administrator who earns an observation rating of Ineffective or Effective: Emerging shall be observed a second time. - c.
+Following the 2022-2023 academic year, this shall include a minimum of two observations per academic year and may include more observations, particularly for teachers or administrators that are not meeting expectations.
 At least one of these observations shall be announced and shall include a pre- and post-observation conference.
-One of the observations may be waived for teachers who have earned a rating of highly effective according to the value-added model in the previous year.
+One of the observations may be waived for teachers who have earned a rating of highly effective according to the valueadded model in the previous year.
+Following all observations, evaluators shall provide evaluates with feedback, including areas for commendation as well as areas for improvement.
+Additional evidence, such as data from periodic visits to the school and/or classroom as well as written materials or artifacts, may be used to inform evaluation.
+The announced observation shall include a preand post-observation conference.
 Following all observations, evaluators shall provide evaluatees with feedback, including areas for commendation as well as areas for improvement.
-Additional evidence, such as data from periodic visits to the school and/or classroom as well as written materials or artifacts, may be used to inform evaluation.

-4. Professional Development and Support.
-LEAs shall provide multiple opportunities for teachers and administrators to receive feedback, reflect on individual practice, and consider opportunities for improvement throughout the academic year, and shall provide intensive assistance plans to teachers and administrators, according to the requirements set forth in this bulletin.
-5. Grievance Process.
+Additional evidence, such as data from periodic visits to the school and/or classroom as well as written materials or artifacts, may be used to inform evaluation. - 4.
+Professional Development and Support.
+LEAs shall provide multiple opportunities for teachers and administrators to receive feedback, reflect on individual practice, and consider opportunities for improvement throughout the academic year, and shall provide intensive assistance plans to teachers and administrators, according to the requirements set forth in this bulletin. - 5.
+Grievance Process.
 LEAs shall include in their local personnel evaluation plans a description of the procedures for resolving conflict and/or grievances relating to evaluation results in a fair, efficient, effective, and professional manner.